 - 1.1 Each year Members consider for approval the Council's Winter Service Policy.
-The format and general content of the Winter Service policy 2019/20 remains similar to 2018/19. - 1.2 The policy sets out priorities for treatment and routes that will be 'pre-treated' in advance of winter hazards.
+The format and general content of the Winter Service policy 2020/21 remains similar to 2019/20, with the exception of a COVID 19 Vehicle Usage Guidelines (Appendix 5). - 1.2 The policy sets out priorities for treatment and routes which will be 'pre-treated' in advance of winter hazards.
 In prolonged winter conditions the policy provides for all roads to be treated with resources being allocated to focus on the hierarchy of priorities (i.e. the lower priorities will only be cleared once the higher priorities have been treated and are clear). - 1.3 The policy is a comprehensive document setting out the management, governance and operational requirements for the winter service.
-The policy sets out signing provision to warn the travelling public of roads that are unsuitable for use during extreme winter conditions.
+The policy sets out signing provision to warn the travelling public of roads which are unsuitable for use during extreme winter conditions.
 The policy also provides a protocol for the reduction in use of salt and preservation of remaining stocks in the unlikely event of replenishment salt stocks not being available.
-This was introduced following the severe winters of 2009/10 and 2010/11. - 1.4 It is recommended that the Committee:- - Notes the proposals for community resilience - Notes weather summary from 2018/19 at Appendix 1 - Approves the 2019/20 Winter Maintenance Policy at Appendix 2 - Approves the Salt Use Reduction and Preservation of Stocks Protocol at Appendix 4.
+This was introduced following the severe winters of 2009/10 and 2010/11.
+The policy further provides a protocol for the use of vehicles during COVID19 to ensure appropriate safety for staff (Appendix 5). - 1.4 It is recommended that the Committee:- - Notes the proposals for community resilience - Notes weather summary from 2019/20 at Appendix 1 - Approves the 2020/21 Winter Maintenance Policy at Appendix 2 - Notes the Advisory signing, routes unsuitable in severe conditions at Appendix 3 - Approves the Salt Use Reduction and Preservation of Stocks Protocol at Appendix 4. - Approves the Use of Vehicles during COVID-19 guidelines Appendix 5.